Grintas/graphs/README.md

 # graphs
-A simple graph class with a few algorithms
+A simple graph module with a few algorithms